-If you have a colostomy or ileostomy and you are emptying your stoma bag more often than normal, it may be a sign that you have diarrhoea.
+If you have a colostomy or ileostomy and you are emptying your stoma bag more often than normal, it might be a sign that you have diarrhoea.

 Symptoms of severe diarrhoea

-Severe diarrhoea can make you lose a lot of fluids (dehydration).
+Severe diarrhoea can make you lose a lot of fluid and get dehydrated.
 This can make you very ill if you don't have treatment.
-You might have a serious infection that is making your diarrhoea worse.

-So it’s important that you see your doctor if you have any of the following symptoms:
+It is important to see your doctor if you have any of the following symptoms:

 - a high temperature (fever) or chills